info201b-2022-spring/final-projects-jinnisi/README.md

 https://www.kaggle.com/datasets/nadintamer/top-spotify-tracks-of-2018
 ## Spotify 2018 Tracks
 - We downladed these data files from Kaggle through a WEB URL.
-- The data collected or generated was collected by spotify and made into a Kraggle file by AERYAN.
-They collected data about what typpe of songs entered the spotify charts.
-It gives insight into the duration of the song, the danceablility, key, energy, etc.
+- The data collected or generated was collected by spotify and made into a Kraggle file by NADIN TAMER.
+They collected data about the songs that charted in 2018.
+It gives insight into the duration of the song, the danceablility, key, energy, as well as the artist and the name of the song.
-- There are 2016 observations for this data set.
+- There are 100 observations for this data set.
-- There are 17 features for this data set.
+- There are 16 features for this data set.
-- We can answer the questions regrding danceability and duration.
+- We can answer the questions regrding danceability and duration also the name and artist.